-- our Pre-Approval Team is managed by Sara Warren and it has the full-time equivalent of 6 Assessing Social Workers whose main task is to complete fostering assessments (mainstream, and Connected Persons)
+- our Pre-Approval Team is managed by Louise Buchanan and it has the full-time equivalent of 6 Assessing Social Workers whose main task is to complete fostering assessments (mainstream, and Connected Persons)

 - the Regional Adoption Agency (RAA) Aspire completes Special Guardianship Assessments on behalf of Dorset Council

 - the task of recruitment of foster carers has been outsourced to Whitehead Ross Education Consultancy (WREC).
 Their role is to undertake recruitment campaigns in liaison with the Fostering Service and Dorset Council’s Communications Team, to respond promptly to enquiries from people interested in becoming foster carers, and to undertake Initial Assessment Visits before passing these on to the Fostering Service for quality assurance and full assessment

 The Post-Approval Teams are geographically based in the east and west of the county and are managed by Richard Mann and Jeanne James.